In symbols, "p divided by q" can be written as , or p ÷ q.

 The idea is the same when p and q are real numbers instead of whole numbers, except that now the groups can have partial objects.
 Like if you're grouping chocolate chip cookies and some of them appear to have nibbles taken out of them.
 There's also the matter of signs, which we didn't have to worry about with whole numbers.

-When dividing one positive real number into another, we just do the division: 4.2 ÷ 2.1 = 2
+When dividing one positive real number into another, we just do the division like normal: 4.2 ÷ 2.1 = 2.

 When one of the real numbers (either the divisor or the dividend) has a negative sign, perform the division while ignoring the signs, and then afterward reflect your answer across 0 on the number line.
 You'll always put those negative signs back on as the finishing touch.
 The icing on the cake.
 The Hershey's syrup on the Cracklin' Oat Bran.
 (We haven't actually tried that but we're guessing it would be delicious.)

 Remember that division is an abbreviation for multiplying by the multiplicative inverse of a number.
-This will probably be most useful when fractions are involved.
+This is most useful when fractions are involved.
+Check it:

 If we evaluate 1 ÷ 2 first, we get one thing: